 Tenancy Drop-Out Fee - £120 This fee is payable when a replacement tenant has been found by the tenant dropping out and a new tenancy agreement has been created with the replacement tenant.

-Late Payment Fee - £12 per tenant – Due upon late payment of any Rent, Deposits, Administration Fees or late submission of Guarantor paperwork
+Late Payment Fee - £12 (vat included) per tenant – Due upon late payment of any Rent, Deposits, Administration Fees or late submission of Guarantor paperwork

 Call out charges for replacing lost keys - £25